R&D is the core of our innovation

 What therapeutic areas are we focusing on?

-We prioritise research into vaccines and medicines across our four core therapeutic areas of infectious diseases, HIV, oncology, and immunology.
+We prioritise research into vaccines and medicines across our four core therapeutic areas of infectious diseases, HIV, immunology/respiratory, and oncology.
 We also remain open to opportunities outside of these core areas where the science aligns with our strategic approach.
 We continue to strengthen our pipeline of vaccines and medicines, applying our growing expertise and partnerships in technology and data to increase the productivity of our R&D.